trev-dev/dotfiles-old/qtile/readme.md

 - [x] Figure out how to run arbitrary functions in keybindings instead of executible scripts.
 - [x] Fix backlight functions
 - [x] Find a sweet background to match the color scheme (ended up just making one)
+- [ ] Volume control for bluetooth output does not work.
+It doesn't automatically switch from the soundcard when bluetooth audio is synced.